patfinder/reddit-bests/README.md

 # reddit-bests

-Tool to get the best post from reddit.com
+- Tool to get the best post from reddit.com
+- This is intended to be combined with other tools for translating valuable contents, discussions to other languages.
+This help non-English speaking people to access these valuable content.

 ## Credential